ElazzouziHassan/GestionDesFormations/readme.md

 1. Register as an administrator, student, or instructor.
 2. Log in with your role-specific credentials.
 3. Explore the features of the application.
-4. Manage courses and users from the admin dashboard.
+4. Manage courses and users from the admin dashboard.*

+## Screenshots